CalebSargeant/reusable-workflows/README.md

 - Shared module changes (`terraform/_modules/**`, `terraform/aws/_modules/**`) trigger all environments
 - Workflow file changes trigger a "shared" output for maintenance purposes
 - Customize the path patterns based on your repository structure

+**Required Permissions Explained:**
+- `id-token: write` - Required for OIDC authentication with AWS (allows GitHub to assume AWS IAM roles)
+- `contents: read` - Required to check out the repository code
+- `issues: write` - Required for posting issue comments (used by some Terraform actions)
+- `pull-requests: write` - Required for posting plan output as PR comments and Infracost cost estimates

 #### Single-Environment Approach